English festivals

-The phrase English festivals cover a number of festivals which are Christian and secular that are traditionally celebrated in England.
-Most festivals are observed throughout England but some, such as Oak Apple Day, Souling, Rushbearing, Bawming the Thorn, and Hocktide are local to certain regions.
+England traditionally celebrates a number of Christian and secular festivals.
+Most are observed throughout the country but some, such as Oak Apple Day, Souling, Rushbearing, Bawming the Thorn, and Hocktide, are local to certain regions.

 New Year's Day

 New Year's Day is observed on 1 January.
 The festivities begin a day before on 31 December when parties are held to bring in the new year.
 Public events are also organised where firework displays are arranged.

 According to Whistler (2015), during the 18th century, first footing was not known in the South of England.
 Instead, "glasses were raised at quarter to twelve to "the Old Friend-Farewell!Farewell!Farewell!" and then at midnight to "the New Infant" with three ' Hip, hip horrahs!'".
 Other customs included dancing in the New Year.
 In the North of England, first footing has been traditionally observed involving opening the door to a stranger at midnight.
 The guest is seen as a bringer of good fortune for the coming year.

 In Allendale, the town's New Year celebrations involve lighted tar barrels that are carried on the heads of revellers called guisers.
 This tradition dates back to 1858.
 It appears to have originated from the lighting of a silver band that were carolling at New Year.
 They were unable to use candles to light their music due to the strong winds, so someone suggested a tar barrel be used.
 Having to move from place to place, it would have been easier to carry the barrels upon the guisers' heads, rather than rolling them.
 There have been claims that it is a pagan festival, however, these claims are unfounded.